**This post contains affiliate links and I will be compensated if you make a purchase after clicking through my links.

 Use a pizza peel to insert your loaf onto the preheated baking stone

-This will allow you put your bread loaf on the hot stone without burning yourself.
+This will allow you to put your bread loaf on the hot stone without burning yourself.
 Be careful though!

 Lightly mist your bread with water during baking